Get a Free Quote

 I was interested to see Johnny Foreigner (name for a non-British person) only now makes it into the OED.
 While coffin dodger (an elderly person, considered dismissively as close to death or enduring against the odds) perhaps shows that the British sense of humour is alive and kicking.
 There are some fine examples of word combining, such as schlockbuster, “a film or book which is highly popular or commercially successful but is regarded as having no artistic merit”.
 And schmoozefest “an event, meeting, etc., involving a great deal of schmoozing (see schmooze v.); esp. one at which people chat in an ingratiating or insincere way”.

 Finally, we have the Overton window, “In political contexts: the spectrum of ideas on public policy and social issues considered acceptable or viable by the general public at a given time.”
-There are certainly plenty of current political events that have been ascribed to major shifts in the Overton window.
+There are certainly plenty of current political and legal events that have been ascribed to major shifts in the Overton window.
 The question is whether politicians actually have the power to move the window or whether they detect where it is and move their position accordingly.

 Taylor Wessing LLP